 After that go to EDIT PROFILE > WEBSITE URL (add your website URL here) > SAVE

 STEP 2: Claim Your Website On Pinterest

-Now go to CLAIM option on the left-hand side.
-Click on the Red coloured CLAIM BUTTON.
+Now go to the CLAIM option on the left-hand side.
+Click on the Red colored CLAIM BUTTON.

 After clicking CLAIM, it shows you the options > CHOOSE HOW YOU WANT TO CLAIM.

-Choose Add HTML tag, as it’s the easiest method to claim the website on Pinterest.
-You can go with the other options, but they are bit complicated and time-consuming.
+Choose to Add HTML tag, as it’s the easiest method to claim the website on Pinterest.
+You can go with the other options, but they are a bit complicated and time-consuming.

 Copy the given HTML Tag.

 STEP 3: Add HTML Tag To Your WordPress Site